Spay/Neuter

 A. When an unaltered dog license is denied, the applicant may re-apply for a license upon changed circumstances and a showing that the requirements of this chapter have been met.
 The department shall refund one-half of the license fee when the application is denied.
 The applicant shall pay the full fee upon re-application.

-B. When an unaltered dog license is revoked, the owner or custodian of the dog may apply for a new license after a thirty (30) day waiting period upon showing that the requirements of this chapter have been met.
-No part of an unaltered dog license fee is refundable when a license is revoked and the applicant shall pay the full fee upon re-application.
+B. When an unaltered dog license is revoked, the owner or custodian of the dog may apply for a new license after a thirty-day waiting period upon showing that the requirements of this chapter have been met.
+No part of an unaltered dog licensee fee is refundable when a license is revoked and the applicant shall pay the full fee upon re-application.

-c.
-Appeal of denial or revocation of unaltered dog license.
+C. Appeal of denial or revocation of unaltered dog license.

 1. Request for hearing.

 A. Notice of intent to deny or revoke.
 The department shall mail to the owner, custodian, licensee, or applicant a written notice of its intent to deny or revoke the license for an unaltered dog which includes the reason(s) for the denial or revocation.
 The owner, custodian, licensee or applicant may request a hearing to appeal the denial or revocation.
-The request must be made in writing within ten (10) days after the notice of intent to deny or revoke is mailed.
+The request must be made in writing within ten (10) days after the notice of the intent to deny or revoke is mailed.
 Failure to submit a timely written hearing request shall be deemed a waiver of the right to appeal the license denial or revocation.

 B. Hearing officer.
 The hearing shall be conducted by the animal services director’s designee.

 C. Notice and conduct of hearing.
-The department shall mail a written notice of the date, time, and place for the hearing not less than ten (10) days before the hearing date.
-The hearing date shall be no more than thirty (30) days after the department’s receipt of the request for a hearing.
+The department shall mail a written notice of the date, time and place for the hearing not less than ten (10) business days before the hearing date.
+The hearing date shall be no more than thirty (30) business days after the department’s receipt of the request for a hearing.
 The hearing will be informal and the rules of evidence will not be strictly observed.
-The department shall mail a written decision to the owner or custodian within ten (10) days after the hearing.
+The department shall mail a written decision to the owner or custodian within ten (10) business days after the hearing.
 The decision of the hearing officer shall be the final administrative decision.

-d.
-Transfer, sale, and breeding of unaltered dog or cat.
+D. Transfer, sale and breeding of unaltered dog or cat.

 2. Offer for sale or transfer of unaltered cat.
 An owner or custodian of an unaltered cat must notify the department of the name and address of the transferee within ten (10) days after the transfer.
 The microchip numbers must appear on a document transferring the animal to the new owner.

-e.
-Penalties.
+E. Penalties.
 Penalties issued for failure to spay or neuter a dog or cat shall be enforced as set forth below:

-1. An administrative citation, infraction, or other such authorized penalty may be issued to an owner or custodian of an unaltered dog or cat for a violation of this section only when the owner or custodian is concurrently cited for another violation under State or local law pertaining to the obligations of a person owning or possessing a dog or cat.
-Examples of such State law or local ordinance violations include, but are not limited to, the following: failure to possess a current canine rabies vaccination of the subject dog; dog or cat at large; failure to license a dog; leash law violations; kennel or cattery permit violations; tethering violations; unhealthy or unsanitary conditions; failure to provide adequate care for the subject dog or cat in violation of the Penal Code; rabies quarantine violations for the subject dog; operating a business without a license and/or lack of State Tax ID Number; fighting dog activity in violation of Penal Code section 597.5; animals left unattended in motor vehicles; potentially dangerous, dangerous or vicious animals; and noisy animals.
+1. An administrative citation, infraction, or other such authorized penalty may be issued to an owner or custodian of an unaltered dog or cat for a violation of this section only when the owner or custodian is concurrently cited for another violation under state or local law pertaining to the obligations of a person owning or possessing a dog or cat.
+Examples of such state law or local ordinance violations include, but are not limited to, the following: failure to possess a current canine rabies vaccination of the subject dog; dog or cat at large; failure to license a dog; leash law violations; kennel or cattery permit violations; tethering violations; unhealthy or unsanitary conditions; failure to provide adequate care for the subject dog or cat in violation of the Penal Code; rabies quarantine violations for the subject dog; operating a business without a license and/or lack of State Tax ID Number; fighting dog activity in violation of Penal Code Section 597.5; animals left unattended in motor vehicles; potentially dangerous, dangerous or vicious animals; and noisy animals.

-2. Should the owner or custodian of an unaltered dog or cat be found in violation of a State or local law, as stated above, in subsection (1), the owner or custodian shall be required to spay or neuter the unaltered animal in accordance with this section.
+2. Should the owner or custodian of an unaltered dog or cat be found in violation of a state or local law, as stated above, in subsection 1., the owner or custodian shall be required to spay or neuter the unaltered animal in accordance with this section.

-f.
-Impoundment of unaltered dog or cat.
+F. Impoundment of unaltered dog or cat.

-1. When an unaltered dog or cat is impounded pursuant to state and/or local law, in addition to satisfying applicable requirements for the release of the animal, including but not limited to payment of impound fees pursuant to this chapter, the owner or custodian shall also do one of the following:
+1. When an unaltered dog or cat is impounded pursuant to state and/or local law, in addition to satisfying applicable requirement for the release of the animal, including but not limited to payment of impound fees pursuant to this chapter, the owner or custodian shall also do one of the following:

 A. Provide written proof of the dog or cat’s prior sterilization, if conditions cannot or do not make this assessment obvious to department personnel;